roboticslab-uc3m/installation-guides/install_yarp.md

 ## Install YARP (Ubuntu)

-As can be seen, here we are accounting for: YARP lib_math, the GUIs and mjpeg carrier.
+As can be seen, here we are accounting for: YARP `lib_math`, the GUIs and `mjpeg` carrier.

 ```bash
 sudo apt-get install build-essential libace-dev subversion git